okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/saml-hook/index.md

 - `data.context.request`: Details of the SAML request that triggered the generation of the SAML assertion
 - `data.context.protocol`: Details of the assertion protocol being used
 - `data.context.session`: Details of the user session
-- `data.context.user`: Identifies the Okta user that the assertion was generated to authenticate, and provides details of their Okta user profile.
+- `data.context.user`: Identifies the Okta user that the assertion was generated to authenticate and provides details of their Okta user profile

 ## Sample listing of JSON payload of request